SIGN UP FOR NEWSLETTER

 A mix of traditional and contemporary, Karol Bagh is one of the oldest markets in Delhi.
 It is popular with shoppers for its readymade garments, fabric, jewellery as well as Punjabi tailoring shops.
 You can check out imported goods at Gaffar market and shop for cosmetic, stationary, shoes and even iPhones!
 You can negotiate for the best deal while shopping as the prices differ from shop to shop.

 What’s more, traditional food joints make Karol Bagh a foodie heaven; star attractions being Roshan Di Kulfi, Changezi and Ganesh.

 Location: Karol Bagh, New Delhi

 The Janpath and Tibetan market is not only famous for its affordable goods but also for its exuberance.
-Located just off Connaught Place, this Sunday market has a lot to offer with products ranging from handicrafts, decor items, antiques, souvenirs, hippy clothing, shoes, paintings, brassware, and Indian artifacts to leather work and imitation jewelry.
+Located just off Connaught Place, this Sunday market has a lot to offer with products ranging from handicrafts, decor items, antiques, souvenirs, hippy clothing, shoes, paintings, brassware, and Indian artefacts to leather work and imitation jewellery.

 Location: Janpath, Connaught Place, New Delhi

 Established in South Delhi in the year 1994, this one is the biggest market in the city.
 The open-air food and handicraft bazaar gives the feel of a traditional village market.
 Besides the handicraft stalls that are rotated every 15 days, Dilli Haat also charms visitors with Indian cuisine and cultural performances as well.